 There is a lot of resistance in the muscle when moved quickly.
 The body part does not move freely.

-Have a conversation with your healthcare provider about what the results would mean for you as an individual.
+Have a conversation with your therapist about what the results mean for you.

-Center for Rehabilitation Outcomes Research To see a full summary of this instrument and more, visit: sralab.org/rehabilitation-measures Questions?
-Email us at rehabmeasures@sralab.org or call us at 312-238-2802
+To see a full summary of this instrument and more, visit sralab.org/rehabilitation-measures.
+Questions?
+Email rehabmeasures@sralab.org or call 312.238.2802